Trinkle23897/Fast-Poisson-Image-Editing/docs/report.rst

 EquSolver is 27~44x faster than GCC; GridSolver is 38~42x faster than GCC.
 The performance is consistent over different input size.

+We studied with the impact of different block size on CUDA EquSolver.
+For better demonstration, we don’t use GridSolver because it needs to set two parameters ``grid_x`` and ``grid_y``.
+By increasing the block size, the performance gets better first, reaches the peak, and drops down finally.
+The best configuration is block size = 256.

+When the block size is too small, it will use more grids to compute, thus the cross-grid communication overhead will be increased.
+When the block size is too large, though it uses less amount of grids, the cache-invalidation issue dominates – since we don’t use share memory inside this CUDA kernel and there’s no barrier when calling this kernel, we guess the program frequently read values that cannot be cached, and also frequently write values to invalidate cache.

 |image19|